Gerd Schuchardt: Politics

 The second post-reunification election to the Landtag of Thuringia took place in October 1994.
 Schuchardt, having been the leader of the SPD group in the parliament, was now selected by the regional party as their lead candidate.
 Under his leadership the vote share of the SPD increased, in the first round of the election, by 6.8 points when compared against the 1990 result, to 29.6%.
 The placing of Schuchardt's name at the top of the party list turned out to have been a piece of unnecessary caution, since he secured direct election as party candidate for the "Jena 2" electoral district.
 The election turned out to be a high water mark for the SPD.
 Despite the SPD still being comfortably outpolled by the CDU, no party secured an overall majority of seats, and since the votes for the centrist FDP had collapsed, it was to the SPD (and the PDS, though this choice was not arithmetically essential) that Minister-President Vogel found himself turning in order to secure a broadly-based parliamentary majority for the next five years.
 Thuringia became just the third of Germany's states in the nation's post-1949 history to be governed by an SPD-CDU "grand coalition".

 Along with the deputy leadership of the state government, between 1994 and 1999, Schuchardt served as Minister for the Sciences, Research and the Arts.
 Between December 1994 and March 1996 he was also president of the Thuringia SPD.
 For reasons having to do both with national trends and with political divisions within the Thuringia party leadership, Landtag election results in 1999 were disappointing, with the SPD vote share down from 29.6% (1994) to 18.5%.
 Schuchardt had no longer been lead candidate on the party list.
 That position now went to Richard Dewes, a lawyer originally from the west.
 Schuchardt's name was nevertheless in third position, ranked high enough up on the party list to secure his re-election.
 He remained a Landtag member until 2004, but nevertheless increasingly took a back-seat in terms of state politics and party affairs.
 He did not seek re-election for a fourth parliamentary term in 2004.

 Other appointments

 Gerd Schuchardt has held a number of honorary appointments since 1990, some more time absorbing than other.
 Among the more important has been, since 2016, his membership of the board at mdr, following a number of years during which he had already held senior oversight roles with the Leipzig-based broadcaster.
-He has also been involved in similar oersight roles at the Ernst Abbe Foundation, the Pont Alpha prize association for the Kuratorium of German Unity and the SPD's "Forum East".
+He has also been involved in similar oversight roles at the Ernst Abbe Foundation, the Pont Alpha prize association for the Kuratorium of German Unity and the SPD's "Forum East".